The Preliminary Assessment of Non-medical Research at the University of Turku

 If the Ethics Committee gives an unfavourable comment, the research plan has to be changed according to the instructions on the comment.
 The revised research plan has to be presented to the committee by filling in a new request for comment form.
 The researcher has to enclose a covering letter where the changes to the research plan are explained and described.

-You can send the form by email or by mail to the Secretary of the committee, Taru Wester.
+You can send the form by email (as a single pdf) or by mail to the Secretary of the committee, Kirsi Klemelä

 At the moment, the form and filling guidelines are available only in Finnish.
 (English information will be added later.)